 Don't you hate the screech of worn-out windshield wiper blades or the streaks they leave behind on your car's windshield?
 Well hate no more, because changing them is a snap.

 Usually there's no cost for the labor involved in changing a windshield wiper blade, but that's because you buy the blades at the auto shop.
 By replacing them at home, you can scout around for a deal first.
-And lo and behold, Advance Auto Parts currently cuts 20% off sitewide via coupon code "P20".
-(Or, click for a list of additional dollar-off codes.)
+And lo and behold, Kmart currently cuts 50% off a selection of Windex wiper blades, with deals starting at $4.49.

 Parts You'll Need: New windshield wiper blades (obviously), but don't forget the rear window blade if you have one.
 Be aware that the two front windshield blades could be different sizes.
 Know your make, model, and year of your car before buying.
 (Amazon frequently offers discounts and price lows online.)
 Also, you might as well buy a gallon of windshield wiper fluid as well, while you're at it.